Rhys-Powell/workout-app/README.md

 Major work still to be done:
 - ~~The ability to start a workout and then record your progress through that workout in terms of sets and reps completed for each exercise.~~ Now complete.
-- This only has boilerplate React + Vite project styling.
-Better styling will be added further down the track after I've got the functionality I want.
-Also this is a desktop app project so please view on a desktop.
-I haven't checked for mobile responsiveness.
+- This only has boilerplate React + Vite project styling currently - responsive styling to come.
 - Testing (unit testing, may also add some end-to-end automated tests)